 Following graduation, Raleigh station WTVD was home to Brittany while also working for Good Morning America.
 It wasn’t long before Brittany returned to Eastern Carolina to join NBC affiliate WITN- TV as NBC’s Bureau Chief for the New Bern area.
 Active in her church and community, Spear helps plan and execute local festivals where she serves as the Director of Sponsorships and Vendors.

 Brittany is the Director of Advancement for Epiphany and focuses on marketing, communications, and fundraising for the school.

-As the Director of Finance for Epiphany, Mary develops the annual budget, prepares financial reports, processes all bookkeeping tasks, manages employee benefits and serves as a member of the school’s Leadership Team.
+As the Director of Finance for Epiphany, Tara develops the annual budget, prepares financial reports, processes all bookkeeping tasks, manages employee benefits and serves as a member of the school’s Leadership Team.

 Allison was born in Durham, NC, was raised from age 6 in Rocky Mount, NC where she attended public elementary school.
 She attended middle school at Rocky Mount Academy, and graduated from Rocky Mount Senior High School.
 After college and graduate school she returned to Rocky Mount to teach Special Education and to travel the state as Miss Rocky Mount.

 Shortly thereafter, she moved to High Point, NC, married and raised three sons while actively volunteering in the community, schools and church, advocating for families and children.
 After 25 years in High Point and spending summers in Pine Knoll Shores, she is enjoying her return to eastern NC.
 She is serving as the Director of Learning Services at Epiphany with the pleasure of assisting students and teachers with the joys and challenges of addressing learning differences.